open-contracts/docs/docs/source/setup.rst

-How to setup an Oracle Provider node
+How to be an Enclave Provider
 =====

 Setting up AWS EC2 Instance